“For hatred does not cease by hatred at any time: hatred ceases by love. This is an unalterable law.” Eknath Easwaran

 In your case, your ex could have intentionally hurt you when your relationship ended.

-Your ex could have fallen in love with someone else and suggested a breakup so he could move to Portugal to be with the 25-year-old woman of his dreams.
+Your ex could have fallen in love with someone else and suggested a divorce so he could move to Portugal to be with the 25-year-old woman of his dreams.

 Or, after a 20-year marriage and two kids, your husband could have told you he’s having a baby with his mistress.

 Or your ex could have used her support payments – which came from your hard-earned dollars – to create the life of her dreams, travel the world, brainwash your children and make you look like the bad guy.

 Your ex could be making your life a living hell, making you question your sanity and filling you with burning anger and resentment.